Dot-Software/Winhancements/README.txt

 - To open the 'Pinboard', press F2 anywhere
 - Here, you can perform multiple tasks:

-+ Clicking the eye will toggle the visibility of desktop icons
++ Clicking the eye will toggle the visibility of desktop icons,
-+ Pressing the color dropper will allow you to get the color code of anything on screen
++ Pressing the color dropper will allow you to get the color code of anything on screen,
 + Right clicking anywhere on the Pinboard will allow you to add new widgets, such as notes and a tray that contains all of the colors you have saved from the color dropper.